-Flash News: OKX to Adjust Discount Rates for Several Assets
+Flash News: OKX to adjust discount rates for several assets

-OKX is set to adjust the discount rates for several assets in both multi-currency margin mode and portfolio margin mode.
-This change will be implemented between 6:00 am – 8:00 am (UTC) on January 25, 2024.
+SINGAPORE, Jan.
+29, 2024 (GLOBE NEWSWIRE) -- OKX, a leading Web3 technology company, today announced it will adjust the discount rates for several assets in the multi-currency margin mode and portfolio margin mode.

-In multi-currency cross margin mode and portfolio margin mode, the platform calculates the actual USD value of different currencies based on a certain discount rate to balance market risks given the significant differences in market liquidity of each currency.
+In the multi-currency cross margin and portfolio margin modes, users can convert different currencies into their USD value to be used as margin.
+Due to significant liquidity differences between currencies, OKX applies certain discount rates to calculate their actual USD value.
+This balances risk across assets.
+Learn more about discount rates here.

+The adjustment will take effect during the maintenance window from 6:00AM to 8:00AM (UTC) on February 2, 2024.
+Details of adjusted assets and rates can be found here.

 For further information, please contact: